Faculty of Medicine Ramathibodi Hospital, Mahidol University: History

 Following the Second National Economic and Social Development Plan (1964–1966), the Thai government aimed to increase the number of doctors and nurses in order to meet the needs of the country.
 In August 1964, the government cabinet approved the plan of setting up a new medical school which would be located around the Phaya Thai area, on the Thung Phaya Thai grounds owned by the Treasury Department and located opposite the Ministry of Industry.
 Furthermore, a new hospital called was also to be built on the site.
 On December 30, 1965, HM King Bhumibol Adulyadej graciously conferred upon the name of this new medical school “Ramathibodi” and laid the foundation stone for the faculty and hospital's buildings, as well as officially enrolling the first cohort of medical students at the Faculty of Science.
-Four years later, the King opened the new faculty and hospital on May 3, 1969 and patient admission started three days later.
-Apart from the government's fund, the faculty was financially and academically supported by the Rockefeller Foundation of the United States.
-Since then the Faculty of Medicine Ramathibodi Hospital has been fully equipped and has provided medical education and services as well as research facilities to the public.

-The Faculty of Medicine Ramathibodi Hospital is one of two main medical schools within Mahidol University.
+Four years later, the King opened the new faculty and hospital on May 3, 1969, and patient admission started three days later.
+Apart from government funding, the faculty was also financially and academically supported by the Rockefeller Foundation of the United States.
+Faculty of Medicine Ramathibodi Hospital is one of two main medical schools within Mahidol University.
 The other older school is the Faculty of Medicine Siriraj Hospital, Mahidol University.

+In 2010, the faculty started construction on a second campus: the Chakri Naruebodindra Medical Institute (CNMI) (สถาบันการแพทย์จักรีนฤบดินทร์), located in Bang Phli district, Samut Prakan province.
+It was aimed as a center for medical excellence in Asia to celebrate the 84th Anniversary of King Bhumibol Adulyadej's birthday, with CNMI being made the main campus for undergraduate medical education.
+The project approximately cost 6 billion Baht.
+The institute opened on 25 December 2017 and was attended by Princess Maha Chakri Sirindhorn.
+Medical education at the site was initiated in the 2021 academic year.

+On 3 December 2023, the faculty opened "Ramathibodi Health Space", an outpatient clinic located in Paradise Park mall.
+This was part of the faculty's "decentralized medicine" concept, whereby patients could access tertiary care without having to travel to the main campus in central Bangkok.

 About

-The hospital is located on Rama 6 Road, close to Chitralada Royal Villa.
-There are 3 main health servicing buildings (Building 1, Queen Sirikit Building, and Somdech Phra Debaratana Building) on the medical school campus which serve at least 5,000 out-patient visits per day and in-patients with more than 1,000 beds for tertiary medical care.
+Ramathibodi Hospital is located on Rama VI Road, close to Chitralada Royal Villa.
+There are 5 main hospital buildings which serve at least 5,000 out-patient visits per day and has more than a total of 1,000 beds for tertiary inpatient medical care.
 It is served by Ramathibodi Hospital Railway Halt, operated by the State Railway of Thailand.
 There are dormitories and sports facilities for medical students located on-site.